VaNGOgh94/symfony-news-rest/README.md

 # Possible Improvements

-1. I didn't use any interfaces for layering and thus the system is tightly coupled.
+1. I didn't use any interfaces for layering thus the system is tightly coupled.
 Adding interfaces to DAO, Service and Facade layers would be highly recommendable.
 SOLID principles would be easier to achieve with usage of interfaces.